-In this course emphasis will be on the stages of human and aesthetic development in the youth and adult.
-Students will synthesize study of cultural backgrounds, learning styles, and proficiency levels as they relate to the role of the visual arts in human development.
-Topics include art museum and community based audiences, public artists working with city planning boards, Classroom management, ESOL, Special Education, health and safety, engaging teaching styles, and best practices.
+This course builds on its prerequisite, Teaching for Learning I, while emphasizing the stages of human and aesthetic development in youth and adults.
+Students will synthesize study of cultural backgrounds and proficiency levels as they relate to the role of the visual arts in human development.
+Topics include curriculum development, art museum and community based audiences, public artists and designers working with city planning boards, critical pedagogy, ESOL, Special Education, engaging teaching styles, and best practices.